juanchax/graphql-security-academy/packages/lessons/broken-authentication/README.md

 const server = new ApolloServer({
   typeDefs,
   resolvers,
-  // Add the protections to the server ...armor.protect(),
+  // Third: Add the protections to the ApolloServer ...armor.protect(),
 });
 ```